codalogic/exodep/README.md

 `exodep` configuration file (e.g. `_copy-exports.exodep`) can be used to copy them to the `exodep-exports` sub-directory.

-If a project exports multiple `exodep` configuration files, it maybe appropriate to put all those files within a sub-directory of the `exodep-imports` sub-directory in the importing project.

 Some projects, such as utility libraries may have multiple parts that can be separately exported.
 It's suggested that the `exodep` files for such projects be named according to the format `project-name.sub-feature.exodep`, e.g.
 `myutils.string-ops.exodep`.

-If when including an `exodep` configuration file into your project, modify the name by prefixing it with your project name.
-For example, if you edit the `mylib.exodep` file from the `mylib` project, and place it in your `myproj` project, call it `myproj.mylib.exodep`.
+If you change the contents of an `exodep` configuration file included into your project, modify its name by prefixing it with your project name.
+For example, if you edit the `importedlib.exodep` file from the `importedlib` project, and place it in your `myproj` project, call it `myproj.importedlib.exodep`.

+`exodep` configuration file names associated with downloads should not begin with `_` or `^` characters.

-`exodep` configuration files with names beginning with `__` (2 underscores, for example `__init.exodep`) should be considered to be reserved to have special meaning to the `exodep` processor.  `exodep` configuration file names beginning with `_` (1 underscore, e.g. `_copy-exports.exodep`), should be used for user specified local processing, not directly related to downloading files.
+`exodep` configuration files with names beginning with `__` (2 underscores, for example `__init.exodep`) are reserved to have special meaning to the `exodep` processor.  `exodep` configuration file names beginning with `_` (1 underscore, e.g. `_copy-exports.exodep`), should be used for user-specified local processing, not directly related to downloading files.
-`exodep` configuration file names associated with downloads should not begin with `_` characters.
+`exodep` file names beginning with `^` are also designated for user-specified, local processing.
+The difference is that files with names beginning with a single `_` are processed during the globbing process, and files with names beginning with `^` are not processed during the globbing phase.
+As a result, processing of files with names beginning with `^` must be explicitly invoked in another `exodep` configuration file, such as `exodep-imports/__init.exodep` or `exodep-imports/__end.exodep`.

 To make it easier to download dependent code, and facilitate sharing of code without clashing of names, it is suggested that